Sleleu/Rainfall/level1/README.md

-We can see the program simply use the function gets(), and take the input of user :
+We can see that the program simply uses the function gets() to take user input :

 ```
 (gdb) disass main